7 DAYS RONGAI ROUTE

 Today we will descend past Mandara hut to Marangu Gate; successful climbers will receive their summit certificates.
 From here, you will be transferred to the Hotel for dinner and overnight.
 Horombo hut to Marangu Gate.
 (6-7 hours walking).

 Day 9: Departure day:

-After saying bye to our team in operation then you need a Private departure transfer which is included from Moshi to Kilimanjaro International Airport (JRO) for your flight unless you have an option to have Safari or any other option we will discuss.
+After saying goodbye to our team in operation, you need a Private departure transfer from Moshi to Kilimanjaro International Airport (JRO) for your flight unless you have an option to have Safari or any other option we will discuss.